Print

 Instructions

-1. Cut/Chop the candied ginger into very small pieces.
-In a large bowl mix flour with almonds and confectioner’s sugar.
-Add the candied ginger and mix.
-Add the butter in small pieces and knead until you get a nice, smooth dough.
-Wrap in plastic wrap and place in the fridge for about 1 hour.
+1. Cut or chop the candied ginger to get very small pieces.
+Combine the flour with ground almonds, and confectioners‘ sugar in a large bowl.
+Add the ginger and mix in.
+Next, add the butter in small pieces and mix/knead to get a smooth dough.
+Wrap the dough in plastic wrap and place in the fridge for about 1 hour (overnight is also OK).

 Notes